 Parents are encouraged to participate in the planning and evaluation of programs through annual Garrison Multi-Discipline Team Inspection (MDTI) and Army Higher Headquarters Inspection (AHHI) program surveys, NAEYC and COA Accreditation surveys.
-Parents may also voice their compliments and concerns by completing an Interactive Customer Evaluation (ICE) survey through our Garrison's website: www.WestPoint.army.mil.
+Parents may also voice their compliments and concerns by completing an Interactive Customer Evaluation (ICE) survey through our Garrison's website: www.WestPoint.armymwr.com.

-Parent conferences (provided upon request of the parent) are also an excellent opportunity for parents to stay informed and involved.
+Parent conferences (offered twice annually) are also an excellent opportunity for parents to stay informed and involved.
 Conferences provide parents a formal means of communicating with those who provide direct care to their children on a regular basis.
 Conferences offer a great opportunity for parents keep up to date on program news and information while discussing their child's/youth's developmental progress.
+Parents will be given an opportunity to sign up with their child's caregiver.